gvwilson/thirdbit/talks/speaking.md

 ### Safety and security

 - Security should be provided as needed.
-- No transfer or sale of data (in particular, to conference sponsors) without express, prior, case-by-case approval.
+- No transfer or sale of my data (in particular, to conference sponsors) without express, prior, case-by-case approval.

 ### Gender neutral and accessible bathrooms